 Anaphase is the phase of mitosis during which the chromosomes begin to move toward opposite sides of the cell.
 The mictrotubules attached to the chromosomes shorten, drawing the chromosomes closer to centrioles at the poles of the cell.
 The chromosomes move towards the centrioles in a way that one chromosome from each pair moves towards each pole.
 During telophase, the chromosomes reach the poles and new nuclear membranes form around the chromosomes, creating the nuclei for two new cells.
 The chromosomes decondense and the cell splits into two daughter cells, each with a nucleus.

 Errors in Mitosis

-Errors in mitosis normally occur during metaphase, when the chromosomes align at the metaphase plate.
-If the duplicate chromosomes do not pair properly at the metaphase plate, the pair will not move properly to each pole during anaphase.
+The phase in which mitosis typically goes wrong is called the metaphase, when the chromosomes align at the metaphase plate.
+If the duplicate chromosomes do not pair properly at the metaphase plate, they will not move properly to each pole during anaphase.
 This results in one cell having two copies of the chromosome, while the other cell has none.
-This type of error is normally fatal to the daughter cell lacking a copy of a chromosome.
+This type of error is usually fatal to the daughter cell, which lacks a copy of a chromosome.
 Cells receiving two copies of a chromosome will have an increase in expression of the genes contained on the extra chromosome.
+This can be a particularly harmful mutation if the genes’ expression controls the expression of a heritable disease like Down syndrome.
 If the genes function to slow growth, the extra copy may be fatal to the cell.
-However, if the genes promote growth, the cell may grow uncontrollably, leading to cancer.
+Conversely, if the genes promote growth, the cell may grow uncontrollably, leading to cancer.